Posted on: February 26, 2026 Posted by: Jonah Marshall Comments: 0

 Occupation: Former crew member on nuclear submarines and civil servant.
 Current member of the Champaign County Board.

-Platform: Against trans people in sports and DEI in schools.
-Expand oil, natural, and nuclear energy.
+Platform: Against transgender people in sports and DEI in schools.
+Expand oil, natural gas, and nuclear energy production.
 For more information go to Wilson’s campaign page.

 Incumbent Lauren Underwood is running unopposed for re-election.
 Underwood has held the seat since 2019.